 Your W-4 is not set in stone.
 You can always give your employer a new W-4 to change your withholding status or number of allowances.
 Examples of changes that may require changes in your W-4 include:

 You should check your W-4 in early November to give you time to make adjustments by the end of the year.
 You should also check it again after you file your taxes for the prior year.
 If too much was withheld for that year, have less withheld for the current year.
 You'll probably qualify to increase your withholding allowances.
 Note, however, that you can claim only the number of allowances to which you are entitled.
 You can't claim lots of allowances you don't qualify for simply because you don't want to have taxes withheld.

 If the IRS determines that you do not have adequate withholding, it may direct your employer to withhold more federal income tax by issuing a "lock-in letter."
 At that point, your employer must disregard any Form W-4 that decreases the amount of your withholding.
 You will receive a copy of the lock-in letter and have an opportunity to submit to the IRS a new Form W-4 and a statement supporting the claims made on the Form W-4 that would decrease your federal income tax withholding.
 Once a lock-in letter is issued, you will not be allowed to decrease your withholding unless approved by the IRS.

 Form W-4 contains worksheets you can use to figure how much you should have withheld.
-However, it's a lot easier to use a computerized withholding calculator.
-The IRS website has such a calculator, as does tax preparation software.
+However, it's a lot easier to use the IRS's online withholding calculator.